Slovak Republic (1939–1945): The Holocaust

 Soon after independence and along with the mass exile and deportation of Czechs, the Slovak Republic began a series of measures aimed against the Jews in the country.
 The Hlinka's Guard began to attack Jews, and the "Jewish Code" was passed in September 1941.
-Resembling the Nuremberg Laws, the code required Jews to wear a yellow armband, and banned them from intermarriage and from many jobs.
-By October 1941, 15,000 Jews were expelled from Bratislava; many were sent to labour camps.
+Resembling the Nuremberg Laws, the code required Jews to wear a yellow armband and banned them from intermarriage and many jobs.
+By October 1941, the Slovak Republic had expelled 15,000 Jews from Bratislava, sending many to labor camps.

+At the end of 1941, the Jews were concentrated in three labor camps located within Slovakian borders – Sereď, Nováky and Vyhne.

-The Slovak Republic was one of the countries to agree to deport its Jews as part of the Nazi Final Solution.
-Originally, the Slovak government tried to make a deal with Germany in October 1941 to deport its Jews as a substitute for providing Slovak workers to help the war effort.
+The Slovak Republic was one of the countries that agreed to deport its Jews as part of the Nazi Final Solution.
+Initially, the Slovak government tried to make a deal with Germany in October 1941 to deport its Jews as a substitute for providing Slovak workers to help the war effort.
 After the Wannsee Conference, the Germans agreed to the Slovak proposal, and a deal was reached where the Slovak Republic would pay for each Jew deported, and, in return, Germany promised that the Jews would never return to the republic.
 The initial terms were for "20,000 young, strong Jews", but the Slovak government quickly agreed to a German proposal to deport the entire population for "evacuation to territories in the East" meaning to Auschwitz-Birkenau.
+The Slovak Republic paid Germany 500 RM per every deported Jew for "retraining and accommodation" (a similar but smaller payment of 30 RM was paid by Croatia).